MahmoudAbdelazim/Notifications-Module/README.md

 ## Sprint 3:
 In Sprint 3 we develop a console application that is responsible for actually sending the notifications that are inside the notification queues.

-The project was built in collaboration with: [Amr Bumadian](https://github.com/AmrBumadian) .